life-itself/artearthtech.com/content/institute/blind-spots/index.md

 Blind Spots is our new series of conversations exploring the collective blind spots of our society.

 What is holding us back from creating a powerful vision for our future?
 What's behind the rise in populism?
 What's stopping us addressing climate change effectively?
-Why is it that we often react with skepticism and fear to words such as "utopia", "spritituality" or "big vision"?

 ## What is a blind spot?